ivanbetancxurt/sense-hat-crypto-price-tracker/README.md

 * Indicators representing which chart variation is currently displayed have been added but are not shown in the Bitcoin chart gif.
 * Due to some demo API restrictions, there may be issues getting some charts to display.
-* Once a user clicks a coin, the latest data is fetched and cached and never updated throughout the life of the program.
+* For now, once a user clicks a coin, the latest data is fetched and cached and never updated throughout the life of the program.